Baron Health Care Fund®: Navigating the Complex and Rapidly Changing Health Care Landscape

 Minimally Invasive Surgery

 Less invasive surgery is less traumatic for the patient, enabling a faster recovery and in many cases resulting in cost savings to the system.
-We have a number of investments in this growing space, including robotic surgery pioneer Intuitive, which we discussed above.
+We have a number of investments in this growing space, including robotic surgery pioneer Intuitive, which we discussed above, and Stryker Corporation, a leading medical technology company that is well known for its orthopedic implants and the Mako robotic system.

 Diabetes Management

 The prevalence of diabetes is staggering, with over 400 million people globally with diabetes, yet this number is expected to keep climbing.
 The International Diabetes Federation estimates that 629 million people could have diabetes by 2045.
-We own Lilly (discussed to the left), which has been a leader in diabetes research and care since 1923, when it became the first company to commercialize insulin.
+We own Lilly (discussed above), which has been a leader in diabetes research and care since 1923, when it became the first company to commercialize insulin.

 Tools Providers to Life Sciences Companies